UoB-COMSM0166/2025-group-11a/README.md

 <div align="center">
 Table 2: Game Research and Game Type Evaluation
 </div>

+### User Stories
+To clarify the features we could realistically implement and to prioritize our development tasks, we discussed and formulated a series of user stories.
+The full list can be found in our [week 4 assignment](https://uob-comsm0166.github.io/2025-group-11a/assignments/week04).
+Below are several key stories that had a significant impact on the final deliverable:

+> "As a player, I want to control the snake using touch or keyboard so that I can play easily."

+>“As a player, I want different map modes, such as swamp, desert, and teleportation, each with unique characteristics, so that I can experience varied gameplay.”

+>“As a player, I want to adjust the game difficulty to match different challenge levels.”

+>“As a player, I want a timed mode where I can achieve the highest score within a limited time.”

+In addition to player-centered stories, we also created developer and UI designer stories to guide the project from a broader perspective:

+> "As a developer, I want to implement modular managers (e.g., FoodManager, ObstacleManager, ItemManager) so that we can maintain and expand different gameplay elements independently."

+> "As a developer, I want to implement AI snakes that can track, shoot at, and avoid the player, so the game has an engaging and competitive challenge."

+> "As a designer, I want to create a multi-step start menu (snake customization → map → difficulty), so players are guided smoothly into the game."

+> "As a designer, I want to implement a victory and game-over screen with reasons (e.g., timeout, collision), so that players receive clear feedback."

 # 4. Design <a id="design"></a>
 - 15% ~750 words